-The assessor correctly classified skipjack tuna in FAO 71 and 81 (Western Central Pacific and South Western Pacific) under category C, as the stock is managed and reference points are defined to assess the stock status against.
+The assessor correctly classified skipjack tuna (Katsuwonus pelamis) in FAO 71 as Category C, the stock is subject to a specific management regime by WCPFC and reference points are defined.

-Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point: the fishery passes both clauses C1.1 and C1.2.
+Fishery removals are considered in the stock assessment process.
+The most recent stock assessment shows that the stock is above 1.0BMSY.
+Therefore, the stock is considered to have biomass above the target reference point (and limit reference point).